A Complete Guide for Visiting the Sagrada Família in Barcelona

 And when you least expect it, we’ll stop by a vampire — well, by the place the Vampire of Raval used to live.
 But, do vampires ever die?
 You’ll see for yourself how the lines between life and legend blur with this story of Barcelona’s most infamous serial killer.

 At the former Hospital of la Santa Creu, wander the grounds and a garden where shows and spells of the most macabre once took place.
-Passing next by La Rambla de Raval, we’ll continue to the Church of Sant Pau del Camp.
-This Romanesque building over 1,000 years old is Barcelona’s oldest church and has a troubled past.
+Passing next by La Rambla de Raval, we’ll continue to the Bar Marsella, the oldest bar in town.
+Since its opening over 200 years ago, it’s been the preferred watering hole of the city’s greatest creative minds — Dalí, Gaudí, Picasso, and more.

-As the tour comes to a close, you’ll discover Raval’s southern side.
-Hear shocking tales of the clubs, cabarets, and casinos that used to be the main attractions here a century ago.
+As the tour comes to a close, you’ll discover Raval’s south side.
+Hear shocking tales of the clubs, cabarets, and casinos that were the main attractions here a century ago.
 A few have even survived to the modern day — your guide will point them out to you.

 This is also a great place to see street art.
 Close to a former power factory, you’ll admire colorful graffiti art that is constantly changing.
 If you’re lucky, you’ll even see street artists in action!